siara-cc/vfp-dbf-reader/README.md

 ## Using it in your application

-To compress and decompress strings in your application, import `vfp-dbf-reader.js`:
+To read Visual Foxpro dbfs in your application, import `vfp-dbf-reader.js`:

 ```Javascript
 var VfpDbfReader = require("./vfp-dbf-reader.js");